<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 But whether these efforts will be effective remains unseen.
 For example, some industry experts say the measures in the SECURE 2.0 legislation do not go far enough to incentivize Americans to plan for LTC.

-Kauffman said that while the long-term care system challenges certainly still exist, the insurance industry is constantly evolving to address the LTC market’s past troubles — namely, mispricing and high payouts that ultimately made traditional LTC products too expensive for many people.
+McDonald said the insurance industry is constantly evolving to address the LTC market’s past troubles — namely, mispricing and high payouts that ultimately made traditional LTC products too expensive for many people.

-“Today’s hybrid life-LTC products are resonating with more consumers, and we expect more product innovations to come,” Kauffman said.
+"New products that link LTC coverage with life insurance and annuities are resonating with more consumers, and we expect more product innovations to come,” he said.

 What’s the Future of LTC Insurance?

-Insurance and retirement planning professionals should expect more opportunities in the LTC market, Kauffman and other industry officials said.
+Insurance and retirement planning professionals should expect more opportunities in the LTC market, McDonald and other industry officials said.

 The National Association of Insurance and Financial Advisors (NAIFA) is advocating for public/private partnerships to fund long-term care needs.